emann615/Wireshark-Challenge-Carnage/README.md

 _Filter out for DNS queries_

-Based on the hint I know I can filter for the DNS queries using the following filter: `dns`
+I filtered for DNS queries using the following filter: `dns`

-There are 381 dns packets.
-I can go through them all to see if I can find the domain name, but I want to see if I can filter the packets some more so I can find the domain quicker.
+There are 381 DNS packets.
+Instead of going through 381 packets, I wanted to see if I could filter the packets some more so I could find the domain name quicker.

 <img src="https://github.com/emann615/emann615/assets/117882385/1237ad8f-be98-4adf-9eb7-9563f76179be" height="100%" width="100%"/>
 </br>
 </br>

-I can filter for the IP address in the DNS query using the following filter: dns.a==185.106.96.158
+I was able to filter for the IP address in the DNS query using the following filter: dns.a==185.106.96.158

-There is one packet, and in the Info column I can see the domain name.
+That left one packet, and in the **Info** column I was able to see the domain name.

 <img src="https://github.com/emann615/emann615/assets/117882385/882821f0-a824-486f-8314-d696b6f292dd" height="100%" width="100%"/>
 </br>
 </br>

-If I search the IP address in VirusTotal and check the Relations tab, I can also see the domain listed there.
+I searched the IP address in VirusTotal, and checked the **Relations** tab.
+The domain name was also listed there.

 <img src="https://github.com/emann615/emann615/assets/117882385/7d67161d-b801-4559-b405-1585dbb30141" height="70%" width="70%"/>
 </br>